-der ideology" in their politics, the further they go from their left origins.
+The reality is that some TERFs are building alliances with the right in order to attack trans people.
+It does often seem to be the case that the more these feminists center opposition to "transgender ideology" in their politics, the further they go from their left origins.
 This seems to be another example of leftists switching sides, or perhaps more accurately demonstrating that the line between friend and enemy is not eternal, but is a historical process, always in a state of transformation.
 The three way fight helps us understand the need to oppose anti-fascist researchers who become counter-extremism experts for CIA backed think tanks.
 It gives us a framework to understand and oppose anti-imperialist activists who become agents of Russian imperialism.
 In the same way it can help us understand (as our enemies) feminists who move toward a kind of emerging gender fascism, out of their commitment to "protecting" (cis) women.

-As with any other right wing forces, we ought to regard hard-core gender criticals as our enemies, while recognizing that their arguments and assumptions are far more widespread.
+As with any other right wing forces, we ought to regard hardcore gender criticals as our enemies, while recognizing that their arguments and assumptions are far more widespread.
 Challenging transphobia and transmisogyny within our movements and social milieus is a part of fighting it in the society, though different kinds of contradictions require different methods of struggle.

 I'm honestly not sure what the best ways are to struggle against the GC movement.
 I think we need political clarity that the forces trying to exterminate us are our enemies, even if they claim allegiance to feminism.
-At the same time, it is true that gender politics are shifting rapidly in this period in ways that can feel confusing and disorienting for many who must be won over to gender liberation and a feminism that fights for all of our freedom.
-Striking a skillful balance between fierce clarity and nuance and care is always an important task for anti-fascists and other revolutionaries, particularly in a moment where political alliances and political categories themselves are in such a state of flux and instability.
+At the same time, it is true that gender politics are shifting rapidly in this period in ways that can feel confusing and disorienting for many who must be ever, that the medical system and establishment in the U.S. has been historically, or always will be, somehow "on the side of trans people."
+Certainly there are real victories that trans people have won in the realm of healthcare, but those are a result of struggle against stigmatization and gatekeeping, not of the fundamentally enlightened nature of these institutions.